The Chronology of Revelation

 Moses went up to the top of Mount Sinai to meet God face-to-face, and there God gave him the Ten Commandments (Deuteronomy 9:9,10), which was the Law by which people were to live.
 Similarly, during the Millennium, from the Holy Mountain of the Lord in Jerusalem, “The law will go out from Zion, the word of the LORD from Jerusalem” (Isaiah 2:3c).
 According to Zechariah,

 This is what the LORD says: “I will return to Zion and dwell in Jerusalem.
-Then Jerusalem will be called the City of Truth, and the mountain of the LORD Almighty will be called the Holy Mountain” (Zechariah 8:3).
+Then Jerusalem will be called the City of Truth, and the mountain of the LORD Almighty will be called the Holy Mountain.” ...
+And many peoples and powerful nations will come to Jerusalem to seek the LORD Almighty and to entreat him (Zechariah 8:3,22).

-From the Holy Mountain, water will flow eastward into the Jordan Valley and enter the salty Dead Sea, making the water fresh and enabling swarms of living creatures to live there (Ezekiel 47:8,9).
+Out of the Lord’s house (Temple), a fountain will flow (Joel 3:18b).
+From the Holy Mountain, water will flow into the Jordan Valley and enter the salty Dead Sea, making the water fresh and enabling swarms of living creatures to live there (Ezekiel 47:8,9).
 Fruit trees of all kinds will grow on each side of the river (47:7), and their fruit and leaves will serve for food and healing (47:12).

-I suggest that the millennial Temple will be dedicated on Hanukkah, 1,335 days after the midpoint of the 70th Week, thus fulfilling Daniel 12:12: 1,335 days – 1,260 days = 75 days.
-I find a high likelihood that Jesus will return to earth on a Yom Kippur, in the seventh year of the 70th Week.
-Counting Yom Kippur as Day #1 on a calendar, the first day of Hanukkah is Day #75, thus accounting for the 45-day extension beyond the day of the Battle of Armageddon, the latter being 30 days following Jesus’ return to earth.
+I suggest that the millennial Temple will be dedicated during Hanukkah, beginning 1,335 days after the abomination that causes desolation is set up, thus fulfilling Daniel 12:12 (since 1,335 days – 1,260 days = 75 days).
+I am convinced that Jesus will return to earth on a Yom Kippur, at the end of the seventh year of the 70th Week.
+Adding 75 days to Yom Kippur in any year will bring us to the beginning (first or second day) of Hanukkah (Chanukah).
+This accounts for the 45 days beyond the day of the Battle of Armageddon (1,335 days – 1,290 days = 45 days), with that battle taking place 30 days following Jesus’ return to earth (1,290 days – 1,260 days = 30 days).

 Satan’s brief return

-At the end of the Millennium, Satan will be released from the Abyss, where he will have been imprisoned for 1,000 years.
-In his final effort of all time to defeat and overcome Jesus, once again he will deceive multitudes in the world’s nations and use the evil spirit or angel Gog to gather them to battle against Jesus in Jerusalem.
-(This would not be possible unless the tendency to sin and to be deceived were still present in the world during the Millennium.)
+At the end of the Millennium, Satan will be released from the Abyss (Revelation 20:7), where he will have been imprisoned for 1,000 years (20:2).
+In his final effort of all time to defeat and overcome Jesus, once again he will deceive multitudes in the world’s nations and use the evil spirit or angel Gog to gather them to battle against Jesus in Jerusalem (20:8,9a).
+This would not be possible unless the human sin nature and the ability to be deceived were still present in the world of mortals during the Millennium.

-However, fire will come down from heaven and destroy them (Revelation 20:7-9).
-Ultimately, Satan will meet his doom by being thrown into the lake of burning sulfur—forever (20:10).
+However, an actual “battle,” per se, will not take place.
+That is, this will not be the battle described in Ezekiel 38 & 39 (see The Final Battles).
+Instead, in a flash, fire will come down from heaven and destroy them (Revelation 20:7-9).
+Ultimately, Satan will meet his doom by being thrown into the lake of burning sulfur and tormented forevermore (20:10).

 final judgment and end of death